 How to be sustainable on-the-go

-- Bring your reusable bag.
+- Bring your reusable bag (whether that is a tote bag or a backpack).
 This is another must-have if you want to drastically reduce your waste.
-That will come in handy if you intend to go grocery shopping or if you need to carry your books to the library.
+It will come in handy if you intend to go grocery shopping or if you need to carry your books to the library.

 - Walk, bike, or take public transit.
 If this is possible for you, leave your car at home and walk (or bike) everywhere.
 It will do wonders for your health as well as the planet!
 If you’re going somewhere further and if that’s an option for you, consider taking public transportation.